Multiple citizenship

-Some countries do not permit dual citizenship or only do in certain cases (e.g. inheriting multiple nationalities at birth).
-This may be by requiring an applicant for naturalization to renounce all existing citizenship, or by withdrawing its citizenship from someone who voluntarily acquires another citizenship, or by other devices.
+Some countries do not permit dual citizenship or only do in certain cases (e.g., inheriting multiple nationalities at birth).
+This may be by requiring an applicant for naturalization to renounce all existing citizenship, or by withdrawing its citizenship from someone who voluntarily acquires another citizenship.
 Some countries permit a renunciation of citizenship, while others do not.
 Some countries permit a general dual citizenship while others permit dual citizenship but only of a limited number of countries.

-A country that allows dual citizenship may still not recognize the other citizenship of its nationals within its own territory (for example, in relation to entry into the country, national service, duty to vote, etc.).
+A country that allows dual citizenship may still not recognize the other citizenship of its nationals within its own territory (e.g., in relation to entry into the country, national service, duty to vote, etc.).
 Similarly, it may not permit consular access by another country for a person who is also its national.
 Some countries prohibit dual citizenship holders from serving in their armed forces or on police forces or holding certain public offices.